thelang-io/docs.thelang.io/docs/api/globals.md

 ```

 ### Parameters
-**status** - status code returned to the parent process
+**status** - status code returned to the parent process.
+The default is zero.

-## print()
+## `print()`
-Writes the textual representations of the given items into the given output stream.
+Writes the textual representations of the given items into the given output
+stream.

 ```the
 fn print (